 Irene Muzzy – Acting Coach

-Irene Muzzy has been working in the entertainment industry for almost 40 years.
+Irene Muzzy has been working in the entertainment industry for over 40 years.
 She is a working actress, director and veteran acting coach.
-In her younger years Irene originated several stage characters in world premiers, she is listed in three Samuel French plays as original cast.
-Among them are Sister Bette Davis in Gilray & Witter’s “And Then There Was Nun,” Josephine in ” Charlie Terrell’s rock opera “Taking the Jesus Pill.”
+In her younger years Irene originated several stage characters in world premieres, she is listed in three Samuel French plays as original cast.
+Among them are Sister Bette Davis in Gilray & Witter’s “And Then There Was Nun,” Josephine in” Charlie Terrell’s rock opera “Taking the Jesus Pill.”
 Most recently seen as Nancy in Wendy Wasserstein’s “Third” at the Actors Workout Theater.
 Television credits include X-Files, The Practice, Frasier, Bernie Mac, Corrina, Corrina, as well as numerous independent films and commercials.

-She has taught at the American Academy of Dramatic Arts, Theater of Arts Hollywood, Alexia Robinson studio and currently teaches at the Actors Workout Studio in L.A.
-Irene commutes weekly to San Diego to teach Wednesday and Thursday nights and several of our graduates who have relocated work with her in L.A.
+She has taught at the American Academy of Dramatic Arts, Theater of Arts Hollywood, Alexia Robinson studio and for ten years at the Actors Workout Studio in L.A.
+Irene commutes weekly to San Diego to teach Wednesday evenings and Thursday afternoons.
+She is co-owner of Los Angeles Acting Studio in Toluca Lake.